 Myth #1: “Evidence-based” therapy is more effective than other psychotherapy

-Nearly all the evidence supporting “evidence-based” therapy comes from studies that compare “evidence-based” therapy to no therapy, or to control groups that receive sham therapies that serve as foils and are not designed to be serious alternatives.
+Nearly all the evidence supporting “evidence-based” therapy comes from studies that comparing “evidence-based” therapy to no therapy, or to control groups that receive sham therapies that serve as foils and are not intended to be serious alternatives.

-The same article offers a truly disturbing glimpse into psychotherapy research trials.
-Interventions provided to control groups and labeled “Treatment As Usual” by the original researchers “were predominantly ‘treatments’ that did not include any psychotherapy.”
-In other cases, so-called “Treatment As Usual” involved hobbled pseudo-therapy, where therapists were prevented from providing the treatment they normally provide.
-The authors expressed their frustration with these misleading research practices in, again, understated academic tones: “Training therapists to prevent them from using certain therapeutic actions that are typically employed in their practice cannot logically be classified as a Treatment As Usual.”
+The same article offers a truly disturbing glimpse into how psychotherapy research trials are typically conducted.
+Interventions provided to control groups and labeled “Treatment As Usual” by the researchers “were predominantly ‘treatments’ that did not include any psychotherapy.”
+In other cases, so-called “Treatment As Usual” means no treatment at all, or hobbled pseudo-therapy where therapists are prevented from providing the treatment they normally provide.
+The authors expressed their frustration with these research practices in, again, understated academic tones: “Training therapists to prevent them from using certain therapeutic actions that are typically employed in their practice cannot logically be classified as a Treatment As Usual.”

 Another way to evaluate how “evidence-based” therapies compare to real-word therapy is through naturalistic studies.
 These studies follow patients treated by ordinary clinicians in day-to-day practice.
 The patients are evaluated before and after treatment to measure improvement, or effect size.
 The effect size can then be compared to effect sizes for “evidence-based” therapies in published research trials.

 Claims that "evidence-based” therapy is more effective than real-world therapy lack scientific basis.
-Academic researchers have been selling a myth—one that enhances the careers of academic researchers, but not necessarily the well-being of patients.
+Academic researchers are selling a myth—one that enhances the careers of academic researchers but not necessarily the well-being of patients.

 It is not just my conclusion that the therapies promoted and marketed as "evidence based" confer no special benefits.
 It is the official scientific conclusion of the American Psychological Association, based on a comprehensive review of psychotherapy research by a blue-ribbon expert panel.
 This conclusion is spelled out by the American Psychological Association in an official policy resolution.